hau0909/PRJ301-Project/README.md

 **Note:**
 Due to some issues with missing files and code errors, the source code for this project is not complete.
 As a result, only the following functionalities are available:
 - Login
-- Product display on the Home page, Product page, Category page, and Product details
+- Product display on the Home page, Product page, Category page, Product details, and Manager Pages.
 - Cart functionality

 *I apologize for the inconvenience caused by this issue.*